zachlambert/omega_network/README.md

 # Managing environments

-Create a virtual environment with: python3 -m venv env
+Create a virtual environment with:<br>
+python3 -m venv env

 Activate the environment with: